IlClamaz/lcp-editor/README.md

 The size of the video area can be controlled by the `pixel_size` attribute.

+Godot can natively visualize only Ogg/Vorbis videos (.ogv).
+You can use `ffmpeg` to quickly convert any format to OGV from the command line.
+E.g.:

+    ffmpeg -i 1514-maciste_sulla_scogliera.mp4 -c:v libtheora -q:v 6 -c:a libvorbis -q:a 5 1514-maciste_sulla_scogliera.ogv

 ### Living3DModel (extends Node3D)

 Given the path to a GLTF/GLB 3D model (.glb), loads the objects and adds it as child.